aso930/check_msa2040/README.md

         -c, --check= - What to check.
 Valid options are: events last <nb>, controllers, power-supplies, sensor-status, system.

         -v, --version - print the version

+Note about Python version compatibilities:

+* For Python 2.7 use check_msa2040.py
+* For Python 3+ use check_msa2040.py3